donnaskiez/ac/README.md

 # how 2 use

 1. use the osr loader to load the driver at "system" load.
+	- NOTE: its important that you only click "Register" in the OSR loader, dont actually load the driver only register it.
+Then restart.
+This is very important as the driver needs an accurate representation of system threads and processes in order for many of the detection methods to work.
 2. inject dll into program you want to protect, i used notepad for testing
 3. logs will be printed to dbgview and the usermode dll via stdout